Great Family Advice for Combining Fun and Functionality

 Answer: The house is on the north pole, so the bear is white.

-5. Question: If you have only one match, on a freezing winter day, and you enter a room which contains a lamp, a kerosene heater, and a wood burning stove, which should you light first?
+5. Question: If you have only one match, on a freezing winter day, and you enter a room that contains a lamp, a kerosene heater, and a wood-burning stove, which should you light first?